Steelcase Inc. (SCS) CEO Jim Keane on Q1 2021 Results - Earnings Call Transcript

 Mike O'Meara

 Thank you Sarah.
 Good morning everyone.
 Thank you for joining us for the recap of our first quarter fiscal 2021 financial results.
-Here with me today are Jim Keane, our President and Chief Executive Officer and Dave Sylvester, our Senior Vice President and Chief Financial Officer.
+Here with me today are Jim Keane, our President and Chief Executive Officer; and Dave Sylvester, our Senior Vice President and Chief Financial Officer.

 Our first quarter earnings release, which crossed the wires yesterday, is accessible on our website.
 This conference call is being webcast and this webcast is a copyrighted production of Steelcase Inc. A replay of this webcast will be posted to ir.steelcase.com later today.